blank2882/FYP-AI-Golf-Assistant/README.md

 1. Create a conda virtual environment
     - Ensure that the python version is either 3.10 or 3.11 to make it compatible for mediapipe pose

-2. Install Pytorch
+2. Install Pytorch, ensure that it is the CPU ONLY version!
     - pip install torch torchvision

-2. Install mediapipe
-    - pip install mediapipe

-2. Activate the conda virtual environment
+3. Activate the conda virtual environment
     - conda activate "E:\year 3\FYP\prototype git\FYP-AI-Golf-Assistant\.conda"

-3. install the dependencies in requirements.txt with pip
+4. install the dependencies in requirements.txt with pip
     - pip install -r requirements.txt

-4. install the pytorch dependencies with conda **depending on the hardware**
-    - conda install -c pytorch pytorch torchvision torchaudio cpuonly -y (for CPU only) OR
-    - conda install -c pytorch -c nvidia pytorch torchvision torchaudio pytorch-cuda=11.8 -y (for GPU)

 5. Install coqui TTS
     - pip install TTS